Nanasewww/f24-lab11/README.md

 npm start
 ```

 This will start the front-end server at http://localhost:3000.
-You can update the front-end code as the server is running in the development mode (i.e., npm start).
-It will automatically recompile and reload.

-> Note: it's essential to have both the frontend and backend servers running simultaneously.
-If you need to work on the front end without disrupting the back end, consider opening another terminal window while keeping the previous one running.
+## How to Play Santorino ##

+1. Two players take turns to initialize both of the workers (one by one)

+2. Start a new turn, repeat:

+    1) Current player selects a worker and chooses a moving destination
+        a.
+Click on the worker to select different workers
+        b. the worker cannot be changed after movement this turn

+    2) After movement, current player choose a space to build a block

+3. If a worker is standing on a level-3 tower, the player wins